RajkumarPR/kafka-basics/README.md

   $ cd kafka_2.13-3.7.1
   ```
 > [!Note]
-> Kafka broker can be started in 2 ways
+> Kafka broker can be started in 2 ways:
-- Zookeeper: Zookeeper is used to manage and store meta-data information of the Kafka broker/cluster.
+- Zookeeper: Zookeeper manages and stores meta-data information of the Kafka broker/cluster.
 - Kraft: In this mode, Kafka itself manages

 ### Using Zookeeper